peachcrumb/campus-address/index.md

 - Display an email icon that links to a mailto: for each user in the profile page.
 - Display the home page for each project as a home icon.
 Click on it to visit the Project's home page.
-- Add social media accounts to the profile (facebook, twitter, instagram) and show the associated icon in the Profile.
-- The system supports the definition of users with an Admin role, but there are no Admin-specific capabilities.
-Implement some Admin-specific functions, such as the ability to delete users or add/modify/delete Interests.
-- There is no way to edit or delete a project definition.
-Add this ability.

 ## Credits